Kartik-Katkar/Decentralized-Personal-Health-Record-Application/README.md

 &nbsp;

--Currently, the hospitals use traditional methods to store critical medical data of the patients and that data is indirectly subject to various attacks and thefts.
+-Currently, the hospitals use traditional methods to store critical medical data of the patients which is indirectly subject to various attacks and thefts.

 -In digital health records in centralized system, data sharing and privacy preservation are big challenges since medical data is sensitive.